nasa/Common-Metadata-Repository/search-app/docs/api.md

 | revision-id | the CMR revision number of the stored concept |

 #### <a name="dif-9"></a> DIF 9

+__NOTE:__ The DIF 9 format is being deprecated in favor of DIF 10.
+While it is still supported, we strongly discourage its use for new metadata.

 Mime-type application/dif+xml corresponds to the DIF 9 format.
 See the [specification](https://cdn.earthdata.nasa.gov/dif/9.x)